 With the help of EDI manager, a businessman can view and easily have access to important data like orders, ASNs, invoices and other valuable EDI documents by the EDI Manager.
 The benefits of automated processes apart from data visibility are very much extended and like.
 It completely eliminates the data re-entry, prevents manual errors, avoids chargebacks and at the same time makes your system more effective and accurate.

 The Target EDI order management system, when fully implemented offers alerts to suggest low stock, sends timely alerts for automate re-order and showcases the real-time inventory data.
-Some advanced level of Target EDI systems help to calculate cost of goods, adjust multiple warehouse locations and analyze different types of data for the purpose of future forecasting.
+Some advanced levels of Target EDI systems help to calculate cost of goods, adjust multiple warehouse locations and analyze different types of data for the purpose of future forecasting.

 Different Processes under Target EDI Implementation Guide

-Target EDI is driven through and by different types of EDI codes for the different types of business processes.
+Target EDI is driven through and by different types of EDI transaction codes for the different types of business processes.
 The prominent business processes thus include:-

-- Invoice 810: An electronic alternative to the paper-based invoice document it is mostly sent in return to EDI 850 purchase order.
+- Invoice 810: An electronic alternative to the paper-based invoice document it is mostly sent in return to EDI 850 purchase orders.
 It is a request of payment once the goods have been shipped or the services have been provided.
 Its constituents include invoice number and date, shipping details, payment terms, item information and discounts.

-- Product Activity Data EDI 852: To inform the trading partners with an adequate and appropriate SKU activity data like inventory levels, sales rate and other product movement information EDI 852 is employed by traders.
+- Product Activity Data EDI 852: To inform the trading partners with adequate and appropriate SKU activity data like inventory levels, sales rate and other product movement information EDI 852 is employed by traders.
 The information processed through EDI 852 includes item description and UPC; quantity sold, on hold or on order, sales forecast, sales history and others.

-- Advance Ship Notice 856: EDI 856 Advance ship notice is used for providing the complete and detailed information about a pending delivery of goods.
+- Advance Ship Notice 856: EDI 856 Advance ship notice is used for providing complete and detailed information about a pending delivery of goods.
 The ASN shares information about the items shipped, about the carrier, size of shipment, ship date and tentative delivery date.
 It is generally sent by a product supplier to a retailer or distributor.

 - Target EDI 850: Also known to be as purchase order 850, it is used for placing an order for goods or services.
 It includes information such as item, price & quantities ordered, shipping details, payment terms and discounts.

 - Purchase Order Acknowledgement 855: This EDI code confirms a buyer about his requirements received by a supplier.
-It is an electronic version of phone call or fax for a supplier receiving a purchase order.
+It is an electronic version of a phone call or fax for a supplier receiving a purchase order.
 The EDI 855 also informs a buyer about the supplier’s inability to fulfill orders in situations like unavailability of stocks and any other technical difficulties.

 A full operational and integrated with a valued VAN, Target EDI makes it very simple and effective for a business to process data exchange and transaction.